parismita/parismita.github.io/_posts/2019-08-16-introduction.md

 image: mountains.jpg
 ---

 Hello, I am Parismita Das.
-I am currently doing my Masters at IIT Bombay, in Computer Science and Engineering.
+I am currently doing Masters (MTech) at IIT Bombay, in Computer Science and Engineering.
 I have done my BTech at Indian Institute of Technology, Guwahati in Engineering Phycis .

 My interests lie in the area of database systems and largescale system design.
 I look forward to working further on these fields and widen my knowledge in this area.